 This course includes the theories of child development, needs, milestones, and factors that influence development, from conception through approximately 36 months.
 Emphasis is placed on development sequences in physical/motor, social, emotional, cognitive, and language domains and the impact of multiple influences on development and learning of the whole child.
 Upon completion, students should be able to compare/contrast typical/atypical characteristics, explain environmental factors that impact development, and identify strategies for enhancing development.
+This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.

-EDU 145 Child Development II 3 0 3
+EDU 145 Child Development II

 This course includes the theories of child development, needs, milestones, and factors that influence development, from preschool through middle childhood.
 Emphasis is placed on developmental sequences in physical/motor, emotional/social, cognitive, and language domain and the impact of multiple influences on development and learning.
 Upon completion, students should be able compare/contrast typical/atypical developmental characteristics, explain environmental factors that impact development, and identify strategies for enhancing development.
+This course is also available through the Virtual Learning Community (VLC).
+This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.